georgegeorgitsis/csv-parser/README.md

 A daemon/worker/queue/cron can be used to run the above `Download_images` functionality.
 Because i have only a simple shared web hosting account, i could not test any of them.
 Instead of that, there is a URL that will perform the existence and download of each image in `DOMAIN/download_images`.

+Until the download_images functionality is run, the validated images can still be retrieved but with status `in_progress`.

+## The workflow of GET ALL images request
+1. The user can GET all of his images to `DOMAIN/image/getImages`.
+2. The application retrieves all images in db and returns in `JSON` format.
+3. In order to retrieve images in `XML`, a parameter `?format=XML` is required.

+### Quick Explanation of GET ALL images
+For assignment purposes, there is no validation of the user.
+The `getImages` request returns all the available images from db.

+## The workflow of GET a single image request
+1. The user can GET one image using the parameter `UUID` in the request.
+2. The application retrieves the image (if available by uuid) and searches the local directory to return the local image.
+3. There is a requirement that a local copy of the image is always available.

+### Quick Explanation of GET one image
+After POSTing the csv file, or after performing the GET ALL images request, a uuid is returned for each image.
+The user must use the parameter `?uuid=THE_UUID_VALUE` to retrieve the selected image.

 ### Installation / Configuring
 1. Download or clone repository into your webserver.
 The domain should point to folder `public` where `index.php` will route into `Codeigniter`